Cursed Job Market Signaling: Spence's Job Market Signaling Game

 \begin{corollary} For any $\chi, \chi' \in [0,1)$, if $\chi \geq \chi'$, then $\mathcal{S}^{\chi'} \geq_{ws} \mathcal{S}^\chi$. \end{corollary}

+Although the efficiency of information transmission increases as players become more cursed, the high type worker chooses a lower level of education in equilibrium.
+This creates a tradeoff: while cursedness can theoretically improve the efficiency of information transmission, separating $\chi$-CSE may be more difficult to sustain in practice.
+In particular, in noisy or inattentive environments, the smaller separation in education levels makes the two types harder for the firm to distinguish.
+Hence, we conjecture that in such environments, players are more likely to sustain pooling equilibria, which we characterize next.

-In addition to separating equilibria, there exist pooling $\chi$-CSE, where $e_L = e_H = e^*$.
-In any pooling $\chi$-CSE, cursedness has no effect on beliefs in on-path events because both types choose the same education level, leaving the firm's belief unchanged from the prior.
-In contrast, $\chi$-consistency imposes additional restrictions on beliefs in off-path events, which in turn affect the set of pooling $\chi$-CSE for different values of $\chi$, as shown in Proposition \ref{prop:pool_cse_ic}.
+Now, consider any pooling $\chi$-CSE, where $e_L = e_H = e^*$.
+Since both types choose the same education level, cursedness does not affect on-path beliefs: the firm's posterior equals its prior.
+In contrast, $\chi$-consistency imposes additional restrictions on off-path beliefs, which shape the set of pooling $\chi$-CSE as $\chi$ varies, as shown in Proposition \ref{prop:pool_cse_ic}.

 \begin{proposition} In any pooling $\chi$-CSE of the job market signaling game where $e_L = e_H = e^*$,

 \end{proposition}